-SIXTH, the full and timely payment of the civil penalty in accordance with the payment schedule set forth above, and full and timely compliance with each of the other probationary conditions set forth above, are hereby made conditions to the granting, restoration, or continuing validity of any export license, license exception, permission, or privilege granted, or to be granted, to ZTE.
+SEVENTH, the full and timely payment of the civil penalty in accordance with the payment schedule set forth above, and full and timely compliance with each of the other probationary conditions set forth in Paragraph First, are hereby made conditions to the granting, restoration, or continuing validity of any export license, license exception, permission, or privilege granted, or to be granted, to ZTE.
+If ZTE violates any of the probationary conditions, BIS may revoke any licenses in which ZTE has an interest at the time BIS determines that such a violation has occurred.